-Australian governments should review, and revitalise as necessary, progress in relation to Recommendation 5.1 from the Productivity Commission's 2008 Review of Australia's Consumer Policy Framework.
-That recommendation called for a process to review and reform industry-specific consumer regulation that would, among other things, identify unnecessary divergences in state and territory regulation and consider the case for transferring policy and enforcement responsibilities to the Commonwealth Government.
+The Productivity Commission's 2008 Review of Australia's Consumer Policy Framework called for a process to review and reform industry-specific consumer regulation that would, among other things, identify unnecessary divergences in state and territory regulation and consider the case for transferring policy and enforcement responsibilities to the commonwealth government.
+While there has been some progress in implementing this recommendation, reform has been limited or has stalled in some important areas, including the safety regimes for building and construction and for electrical goods.